Want to retire slowly?

 Creating an estate plan

-If you've amassed substantial outside business interests or intellectual property assets (e.g., copyrights, patents, and royalties), an estate plan is particularly important.
+If you've amassed substantial outside business interests or intellectual property assets (e.g., copyrights, patents, and royalties), estate planning is particularly important.
 Managing those assets wisely while you're alive can help make an enormous difference in your ability to maximize their benefits for your heirs.

 Estate planning also can further your legacy in other ways.
 Charitable giving to your heirs, your educational institution, or another nonprofit organization can both further your philanthropic goals and be an effective tool to help reduce taxes.
 For example, by establishing a trust, you may be able to benefit from an immediate tax deduction as well as provide an ongoing income stream for you or the charitable institution of your choice.
 While trusts offer numerous advantages, they incur up-front costs and often have ongoing administrative fees.
 The use of trusts involves a complex web of tax rules and regulations.
 You should consider the counsel of an experienced estate planning professional and your legal and tax advisors before implementing such strategies.

 You also might want to think about whether you and your family are adequately shielded from emergencies.
 Types of insurance you might consider include: